 - Had Congress proclaim National Lighthouse Day (August 7) in celebration of America’s Lighthouse Bicentennial and created exhibits for the Senate and House Rotundas.

-- Nominated 30 U.S. lighthouse postal stamps in 1990, 1995, 2003, 2007, 2009, and 2013.
+- Nominated 35 U.S. lighthouse postal stamps in 1990, 1995, 2003, 2007, 2009, 2013 and 2021

 - Received the prestigious Presidential Achievement Award from the federal government in 1992.